Tools

 Best Practices

-- Clear naming: Use descriptive, action-oriented names
+When designing tools for AG-UI:- Clear naming: Use descriptive, action-oriented names

 - Detailed descriptions: Include thorough descriptions to help the agent understand when and how to use the tool